eclipse-langium/langium-website/content/docs/grammar-language.md

     then=Statement
     (=>'else' else=Statement)?
 ```
-When the parser encounter the `=>` operator, it will look for the `else` keyword.
+When the parser encounters the `=>` operator, it will look for the `else` keyword.
 If it is present, the parser will prioritize that part of the input without trying to match the same token sequence.

-In some cases you need to use a syntactic predicate in front of more complex rules.
-This can increase the lookahead and slow down the parser.
-Often times, looking only at the first token is enough to disambiguate between different inputs.
-This can be achieved by using the *first token set predicate* operator `->`.
+Using the *syntactic predicate operator* `=>` on complex rules with many tokens can increase the lookahead and therefore slow down the parser.
+Often times, disambiguation can be achieved by looking only at the first token.
+To do so, the *first token predicate* operator `->` can be used instead.
 ## Data Type Rules
 Data type rules are similar to terminal rules as they match a sequence of characters.
 However, they are parser rules and therefore are context-dependent, are allowed to use hidden terminal rules, can avoid conflicts with terminal rules.

 The following example from the [domain model example]() avoids for the `QualifiedName` data type rule to conflict with the terminal rule `ID`.
 ```